confluentinc/examples/clients/cloud/rust/README.md

     Finished dev [unoptimized + debuginfo] target(s) in 2.85s
 ```

-2. Run the producer, passing in arguments for (a) the local file with configuration parameters to connect to your Confluent Cloud instance and (b) the topic name:
+2. Run the producer, passing in arguments for (a) the local file with configuration parameters to connect to your Kafka cluster and (b) the topic name:

 ```bash
 $ ./target/debug/producer --config $HOME/.confluent/librdkafka.config --topic test1